 - This was quite a revelation.
 I had always overlooked Agastache before, but got this one at the tail end of last year, reduced in price I think and it has been absolutely amazing this year, flowering for a long time.

 - These seeded from the plant that was already here when I arrived.
 They are a bit too prone to falling over and are one of the few plants that I need to use supports for.

 - Ligularia 'Little rocket'

 - The labeling of Ligularia can be pretty random.
 There were plants with completely different leaves that were both labeled 'Little rocket'.
 I got the one with the leaf I liked the most.
-The bud was similar to 'Zepter', but the leaf is different (and the other ones had a leaf very similar to 'Zepter'.
+[Update: that's not right, I picked the one that I thought was most likely to be different to the ones I have already] The bud was similar to 'Zepter', but the leaf is different (and the other ones had a leaf very similar to 'Zepter'.

 - Tiarella 'Spring Symphony'

 - This was only one of my original Tiarellas that was at all impressive this year.
 I think the dry spring time weather is not good for them.